Tracking Truth with Liquid Democracy: Introduction

-To generate a random graph induced by such a mechanism, we again consider a branching process, but now voters $j$ and $k$ place different weights on $i$ per $\p$.
-Therefore, voters have a \emph{type} that governs their delegation behavior; this allow us to define a multi-type branching process with types that are continuous in $[0,1]$.
+To generate a random graph induced by such a model, we again consider a branching process, but now voters $j$ and $k$ place different weights on $i$ per $\p$.
+Therefore, voters have a \emph{type} that governs their delegation behavior; this allows us to define a multi-type branching process with types that are continuous in $[0,1]$.
 The major part of the analysis is a proof that, with high probability, as long as the delegation tree is no larger than $O(\log n)$, our heterogeneous branching process is dominated by a sub-critical Poisson multi-type branching process.
-To do so, we group the competencies into buckets that partition the segment $[0,1]$ into small enough pieces.
-We define a new $\p'$ that outputs, for any pair of competencies $p_i, p_j$, the maximum weight a voter from $i$'s bucket could place on a voter from $j$'s bucket.
-We can show that such a discrete multi-type branching process is sub-critical and conclude that no component has size larger than $O(\log n)$ with high probability.
-In a similar fashion to Confidence-Based Delegation, we also show that there is an expected increase in competence post-delegation.
+In a manner similar to Confidence-Based Delegation, we also show that there is an expected increase in competence after delegation.